phedlund113/my_lib/README.txt

-    my_math ----- A collection of math routines p_types ----- C style type definitions for python structures print_colors  Use ansi escape codes for colored text and cursor moves scrl_notebook Scrollable version of the Notebook widget scrn_log ---- Replacement for to_log easier to use. seven_seg --- Draws seven segment displays
+    my_math ----- A collection of math routines p_types ----- C style type definitions for python structures print_colors  Use ansi escape codes for colored text and cursor moves scrl_notebook Scrollable version of the Notebook widget *** scrn_log ---- Replacement for to_log easier to use. seven_seg --- Draws seven segment displays
     sixteen_seg - Draws 16 segment display (british fiag) alphanumeric
     to_log ------ Provides logging data to screen widget (Legacy Library)

-"""
+*** this module was NOT written by me see file for author information.

+Installation: In your python directory go to Lib and create mylib directory.
+        copy all files to this directory.

+Usage: Most of the modules in this directory can be run stand alone and have
+        a short demo to show example useage.